mack73/azure-alerts-to-teams/README.md

 # Azure Service Health Alerts to Teams
 Currently the Service Health alerts in Azure do not support pushing notifications to Teams.
-To fill this gap, these templates can be used to deploy a logic app and accompanying alerts that publish Azure Service Health alerts to a Teams channel. *NOTE* At this time, the logic app teams connector to post a message (v3) is still in preview.
+To fill this gap, these templates can be used to deploy a logic app that posts Azure Service Health alerts to a Teams channel. *NOTE* At this time, the logic app teams connector to post a message (v3) is still in preview.

 The Arm templates deploys the following:
 * An API connection to Teams